dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 }
 ```

 The use of `forwardRef` is more valuable in Higher Order Components.
-The [ReactJS blog](https://reactjs.org/docs/forwarding-refs.html) has the perfect example for this scenario.
+The [ReactJS blog](https://reactjs.org/docs/forwarding-refs.html) has the perfect example of this scenario.

 ## createRef

-Before now, ReactJS developers had two ways of using refs.
-You either make use of the callback API or the legacy string ref API.
+Previously, ReactJS developers had two ways of using refs: You either made use of the callback API or the legacy string ref API.

 With _React 16.3_, you can make use of the `createRef` API for managing refs without any negative implications.
 It's simpler and developer friendly too.
 Check out the example below: